. . . : : History / David’s Bio, Background & Achievements

 • Featured Artist, “Talkin’ Bout the Weather,” Website Customer Feature, Blackmagic Design Case Studies

-• Featured Artist: Adobe Systems, Inc., Discreet Logic, and Integrated Computing Engines (ICE) demo reels
+• Featured Artist: Adobe Systems, Inc., Discreet Logic, and Integrated Computing Engines demo reels

 • Featured Artist: “23 Very Special Effects Products,” DCC magazine